jasminezhoulab/cfSort/README.md

 The code is programmed by C++.
 For running the code, please go to the directory "src/" and do the following steps:

-1. Edit Makefile to provide the directories of include and library of three libraries: Boost and zlib.
+1. Edit Makefile to provide the directories of include and two libraries: Boost and zlib.

 2. Type the following command to build executable file "cfsort":